If you’re having trouble getting a good night’s rest, try drinking kefir for sleep.

 10. Can I have kefir if I’m lactose intolerant?

-Kefir can also be made with coconut milk or water!
-Water kefir and coconut milk kefir provide all of the health benefits of kefir without dairy.
+Kefir can also be made with coconut milk or water, offering all the health benefits of traditional kefir without the dairy.